samueleaton92-hash/Last-Tackle/README.md

 # LAST TACKLE — prototype

-A single-page rugby league career sim.
-Three files, no build step, runs anywhere static files can be served — same shape as Waybook.
+A single-page rugby league career sim, played like a tabletop RPG scene: you type what you do, the engine rolls dice against your attributes, and the AI narrates the result.
+Three files, no build step — same shape as Waybook.

 ## Run it locally

-Just open `index.html` in a browser.
-No server needed for a first look, though some browsers restrict local file access oddly — if fonts or anything look broken, serve it instead:
+Open `index.html` in a browser.
+If fonts or anything looks broken, serve it instead:

 ```
 cd last-tackle